My main research area is computer music, and more precisely musical sound modeling.

 I also conduct researches on computer graphics, and more precisely the analysis of images of archaeological objects.
 I have studied an image registration method in the spectral domain (based on the Fourier-Mellin transform), and its extension to 3D, by going from the image to the object model by photogrammetric techniques (or "shape from shading").
 The IBISA project is an application of these computer vision techniques to the identification of archaeological objects (and more precisely of ancient coins, as an expert numismatist myself).

-I aim at bridging the gap between these two research areas (sound and image), as in the case of the use of image analysis techniques for sound localization (Fourier-Hough transform).
+I aim at bridging the gap between these two research areas (sound and image).

 My research it thus multidisciplinary, with sound (mainly) and image processing aspects, mathematical representations and psycho-physical considerations.
 But my approach is first of all the one of a computer scientist, focusing on algorithms, data structures, and complexity.
 I am interested in the computer modeling of sounds and images, especially for computer audition and vision for purposes of interaction, with applications to music and archaeology, respectively.